Wednesday, July 31, 2013

 Though he was reluctant to publish his writing, and indeed published very little in his lifetime, Kafka is a giant in the literature world.
 His reputation stems largely from very few extraordinary novels - Der Process (The Trial), Das Schloss (The Castle), Amerika - which Brod published soon after his friend’s death.
 Kafka had left instructions for Brod to destroy all his written works, but Brod chose to ignore the request.
 Also among Kafka’s writings was a hoard of diaries.
 These were not translated and published in English until 1948-1949, when Secker & Warburg brought out two volumes (The Diaries of Franz Kafka 1910-1913, The Diaries of Franz Kafka 1914-1923) as translated by Joseph Kresh and Martin Greenberg.
 A one volume edition was published in 1964 by Peregrine Books.

-A bit about Kafka’s diaries can be found at The Modern World, and The Times Literary Supplement.
-A few extracts in English can be read online at Twitter.
-The full texts in German can be read at The Kafka Project and at University of Vienna web pages created by Werner Haas.
-Here are a few extracts taken from the first published editions of the diaries.
+Some information about Kafka’s diaries can be found at Wikipedia and the full texts in German can be read at The Kafka Project and at University of Vienna web pages created by Werner Haas.
+A few extracts in English can be read at the Word and Silence website.
+Here are a few extracts taken from the first published translation of the diaries.
 (Brod, too, kept a diary, and these have been the subject of some mystery - see The Diary Review article, Brod’s diaries in Kafkaesque story.)
+[Addendum Nov 2023: see also Times of Israel article on a new unexpurgated version of Kafka's diaries.]

 2 July 1913